michaeldoylecs/RecEx/README.md

 | Thaumcraft 4 | None

 ### Building
-Building the mod can be done using the gradle wrapper provided in the repo, with the command `gradlew build`.
+Building the mod can be done using the gradle wrapper provided in the repo.

+First, run `./gradlew setupDecompWorkspace`, then run `./gradlew build`.

 ### License
 This mod/sourcecode is licensed under the GNU General Public License v3, except where other licenses are included (Forge, FML, and Minecraft for example).